BigRedS/feed-fiddler/README.md

 Configuring is in the `feeds.yaml` file, where a list of feeds is defined, each with a list of filters.
 The path to this file can be set with the env var `CONFIG_FILE`

 More Or Less is a show on Radio 4 about numbers.
 The BBC World Service puts out a 9 minute excerpt, too.
 Their podcast feed is mede up of both the R4 and the World Service transmissions, which means each short episode is just a repeat of a part of a longer episode.
+Here, we filter out those short repeats:

 ```
 feeds: